 At night his father appears to him in a dream to tell that he has forgiven him, but that he must pay for the murder of the two young Navarrese men.
 Angry, Léonard draws his sword and tries to kill his father again, but it is his father who strikes him a mortal blow.

-As a result, Léonard du Revenant has stood guard in front of the cathedral ever since, waiting for his victims to make the pilgrimage to Compostela and forgive him.
+As a result, Léonard du Revenant has stood guard in front of the cathedral ever since, waiting for his victims to make the pilgrimage to Compostela so that he could ask for their forgiveness.

-It is interesting to note that this type of condemnation was, in fact, relatively frequent.
-The French historian Adelline Roucquoi dates their beginning in the last decades of the 13th century in Flanders and extends them to the end of the 16th century.
+It is interesting to note that this type of condemnation to walk the Camino de Santiago was, in fact, relatively frequent.
+The French historian Adelline Roucquoi places their beginning in the last decades of the 13th century in Flanders and extends them to the end of the 16th century.
 In her own book, Mille fois à Compostelletells how the Parisian preachers of the 13th century claimed that "the devil has been to Compostela a thousand times".
 And, in fact, there are many historical documents that refer to this type of condemnation.

-But beware!
-There is a second legend linked to this shadow.
+But be careful!
+There is a second legend linked to this shadow of the pilgrim: a local legend.

 Handbook of Pilgrims